 Aydian has been speaking out and providing for the transgender community since 2009, with the start of his YouTube Channel, ALionsFears.
 His continued drive and love to provide for an underprivileged transgender community has lead him to creating Point 5cc and Point of Pride.
 As a motivational speaker and trans activist, Aydian is beyond ecstatic for the ever-growing programs at Point of Pride that will have a direct impact on our community.

-Over the last six years, Jeff has utilized his skills as a designer, developer and marketing professional to help LGBT, health & wellness, and mental health non-profits of all sizes.
+For over a decade, Jeff has utilized his skills as a designer, developer and marketing professional to help LGBTQ, health & wellness, and mental health non-profits of all sizes.
 Jeff is most passionate about expanding the free chest binder program to provide donations to even more trans folks in need.

 Tyler is a transgender man that has been involved in healthcare for 15 years.
 He has experience in both pharmacy and insurance and enjoys working with trans people one-on-one to help them get coverage for gender-affirming surgeries and trans-related healthcare.
 He is a founding member of #TransForTheHolidays, a project that aims to bring a little more love to homeless or otherwise disadvantaged trans people during the holiday season.
 In his spare time, Tyler can be found volunteering with his local Special Olympics program or performing random acts of carpentry in his garage.

 Join us in designing and delivering affirming support programs.
-Trans women and trans people of color are especially encouraged to apply.
+Trans women, trans femme/non-binary folks, and trans people of color are especially encouraged to apply.